Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \textbullet\quad\emph{Generative AI}

-In recent years, there is no doubt that the hottest AI technology is generative AI, which generates new samples by taking the underlying probability distribution of a dataset such as images, videos, etc. From the Boltzmann machine \cite{zoufal2019quantum}, to the latest Generative Adversarial Networks (GAN) \cite{romero2021variational} and Denoising Diffusion Probabilistic Model (DDPM) \cite{zhang2024generative}, all have corresponding quantum versions.
+In recent years, generative AI has emerged as a leading technology, capable of generating new samples by modeling the underlying probability distribution of datasets such as images and videos.
+This includes a range of methods from the Boltzmann machine \cite{zoufal2019quantum} to contemporary approaches like generative adversarial networks (GANs) \cite{romero2021variational} and denoising diffusion probabilistic models (DDPM) \cite{zhang2024generative}.
+Each of these techniques has its quantum counterpart.

-The quantum generative learning models (QGLMs) seem to be more versatile than their classical counterparts.
-Besides image generation \cite{huang2021experimental}, there are works discuss quantum state estimation \cite{hu2019quantum}, continuous distributions generation \cite{anand2021noise}, and distribution learning \cite{zoufal2019quantum} etc., show their ability for accomplishing what the classical tools are incapable of.
+Quantum generative learning models (QGLMs) have demonstrated greater versatility compared to classical models.
+They have been applied to quantum state estimation \cite{hu2019quantum}, continuous distribution generation \cite{anand2021noise}, and distribution learning \cite{zoufal2019quantum}, showing their capability to tackle problems that classical methods struggle with.

-QGLMs adopt the same workflow as their classical counterparts.
-For example, the Quantum QGLMs (QuDDPM) \cite{zhang2024generative}, shown in Fig. \ref{QuDDPM}, is also composed of forward noisy and backward denoising process.
-The forward noisy diffusion process exploits a quantum scrambling circuit that evolves the sample data towards a random ensemble of pure states by applying a series of random unitary gates independently.
-On the other hand, the backward denoising process reduces noise gradually towards the final generated data by performing projective measurements after applying unitaries on ancilla qubits.
-This process ensures that the generated data maintains purity and mimics the sample data.
-The integration of QC techniques and diffusion models offers benefits that are not only suitable for efficient training and learning of quantum data but also improve performance in classical tasks.
-As an example, \cite{kolle2024quantum} show two quantum diffusion models -- Q-Dense and QU-Net outperform classical counterparts in terms of performance metrics like FID, SSIM, and PSNR.
+QGLMs generally follow the same workflow as their classical equivalents.
+For instance, the quantum version of the denoising diffusion probabilistic model (QuDDPM) \cite{zhang2024generative}, depicted in Fig. \ref{QuDDPM}, consists of both forward noisy and backward denoising processes.
+In the forward noisy diffusion process, a quantum scrambling circuit is utilized to evolve sample data towards a random ensemble of pure states.
+It is achieved by applying a series of random unitary gates independently.
+Conversely, the backward denoising process involves gradually reducing noise to obtain the final generated data.
+This is done by performing projective measurements after applying unitaries on ancilla qubits.
+This approach ensures that the generated data remains pure and closely resembles the sample data.
+The integration of QC techniques with diffusion models provides significant advantages, not only for efficient training and learning of quantum data but also for enhancing performance in classical tasks.
+For example, \cite{kolle2024quantum} demonstrates that two quantum diffusion models, Q-Dense and QU-Net, outperform their classical counterparts.